Juicewaaa4/Zoey-s-Eatery-POS/README.md

 1. Publish via terminal: `dotnet publish -c Release -r win-x64 --self-contained true`
 2. Run `TransFundInventory.exe` directly on the host machine.
-3. Share the folder on the Network to connect Cashier terminals.
+3. Share the folder on the Network to connect Cashier terminals. hehe